 Eviction

-When dealing with raccoons that have babies (which are born during spring), pest control companies need to be extremely careful not to just slam on a one-way door and assume momma raccoon will leave and not worry about coming back to retrieve her babies.
+When dealing with raccoon infestations that include raccoon kits (which are born during spring), pest control companies need to be extremely careful not to just slam on a one-way door and assume momma raccoon will leave and not worry about coming back to retrieve her babies.
 This can cause a lot of damage to one’s home.
-Momma raccoon will do everything in her power to get back in, including tearing up vents, soffits and dormers to get to her babies.
+Momma Raccoon will do everything in her power to get back in, including tearing up vents, soffits, and dormers to get to her babies.
 What we at Petty Pest Control Services tend to do, if we cannot capture momma raccoon with a harness, is to leave the hole open and set up traps to capture momma.
-Then we will be able to recover the babies in a safe and humane manner.
+Then we will be able to recover the babies safely and humanely.
 Then we can seal the hole and carry on.
 This is eviction.
-For squirrels it slightly different, as the babies are born later in the year, and we can simply use a one-way door to get them out so they cannot come back in.
+For squirrels, it is slightly different, as the babies are born later in the year, and we can simply use a one-way door to get them out so they cannot come back in.

 Exclusion

-When we recommend to customers that we exclude the home, we are referring to sealing off all avenues of entrance for any type of animal, typically raccoons, squirrels, bats and mice.
-And as you can guess, that tends to be a more expensive option due to the extra work involved and the materials.
-Now the question is this, why should you choose exclusion services over eviction when it’s so much more expensive?
+When we recommend to customers that we exclude the home, we are referring to sealing off all avenues of entrance for any type of animal, typically raccoons, squirrels, bats, and mice.
+As you can guess, that tends to be a more expensive option due to the extra work involved and the materials.
+Now the question is this, why should you choose pest exclusion services in Toronto over eviction when it’s so much more expensive?

 Homeowners can either allow us to exclude the weak areas with a mesh, or they can have a contractor take care of all the wood.
 In both cases, you do need to get the animals out first as keeping them inside is both inhumane and can cause severe damage in your attic area.

-On the other hand, newer homes tend to be built with thinner, less animal resistant materials than older homes.
-One area that jumps out in this regard are soffits.
-Soffits nowadays are built with extremely thin aluminum that allows for raccoons to pull it out and squirrels to chew through it.
+On the other hand, newer homes tend to be built with thinner, less animal-resistant materials than older homes.
+One area that jumps out in this regard is soffits.
+Soffits nowadays are built with extremely thin aluminum that allows raccoons to pull it out and squirrels to chew through it.
 The other issue is the design of the home itself.
 Multiple roofs joining each other create angles that allow the animals to push their way through the weak soffits and into the attic.
 This can be seen in basic homes as well as multi-million-dollar homes.

 Jim Petty